Mawia

 Mawia is a genus of jellyfish in the family Pelagiidae.
 It is a monotypic genus with the sole species Mawia benovici.
 The team who discovered this jellyfish named it benovici after a late colleague, Adam Benovic.
+Originally belonging to the genus Pelagia, it was later moved into its own genus, which was named after the Arab warrior-queen Mavia.
 Although described based on specimens from the Adriatic Sea, a part of the Mediterranean, it was speculated that these might be transplants (via ballast water) rather than a part of its natural range.
 A later study found specimens in Senegal, indicating that its natural range possibly is the Atlantic Ocean off West Africa.